 Some of the Most Popular Ways People Eat Their Hot Dogs

-If you like hot dogs then you might enjoy learning how other people eat them!
+St Louis food lovers fond of hot dogs then you might enjoy learning how other people eat them!
 For example, you probably know the classic ketchup and mustard but did you know that in Europe hot dogs are usually served with dried onions?
 Probably not!
 Let’s get started on a complete list of favorite toppings for hot dogs.

 Ketchup and Relish – A sweeter twist on the classic ketchup and mustard hot dog, ketchup and relish is almost equally as popular.
 Relish is usually made of chopped gherkin pickles.
 Sometimes chopped pepper is added to this dish to add a little zing to an otherwise very sweet hot dog.

 Sauerkraut and Mustard – Despite sounding German, this tangy hot dog is purely American in origin.
 With mounds of sauerkraut, a lot of French style mustard, and a soft bun, this hot dog definitely isn’t for everyone.
 However, lovers of the sour and tangy definitely find this one a must.
 This is actually the original New York hot dog!

 Chili Sauce – Meat on meat is a classic American trend, and a chili dog is quite American.
 The Chili dog features a classic bun smothered in chili sauce, and often cheese!
 While usually only available at a carnival, this hot dog usually has to be eaten with a knife and fork because it’s just that messy!

 Chicago Style – In Chicago you can get a hot dog with tomato, onions, celery salt, mustard, cucumber and pickle!
 This dog has a bit more veg than most people are used to, but most will find that it is surprisingly good.